 To set things up, you do need to install some software.
 Among the choices:

-I’ve grouped these solutions all together because they are quite similar in what they do – although developers tend to have their own favorite.
-They are meant to provide you will the full experience of running a local server.
+I’ve grouped these solutions together because they are quite similar in what they do – although developers tend to have their own favorite.
+They are meant to provide you with the full experience of running a local server.

-While they can certainly be used to run WordPress, they take a bit more setup than the Bitnami downloads above.
-Really, they’re best used if you are going to be developing non-WordPress projects as well or want to dig deep into server administration.
+While they can certainly be used to run WordPress, they take a bit more setup than the alternatives above.
+Really, they’re best used if you are going to be developing non-WordPress projects or want to dig deep into server administration.

-WampServer runs exclusively on Windows, MAMP on Mac/Windows and XAMPP can run on Windows, Mac, Solaris and Linux.
+MAMP runs on Mac and Windows, while XAMPP can run on Windows, Mac, Solaris, and Linux.

 It’s All Staged

-So, instead of just rolling the dice the next time a WordPress plugin needs updated test it out on a staging site beforehand.
+So, instead of just rolling the dice the next time a WordPress plugin needs to be updated, test it out on a staging site beforehand.
 If you catch a problem, be thankful that you found it before the public or (gasp!) your client.